 Sugar | 8 – 13g (0g added sugar)

 Another beverage reminiscent of real wine, Grüvi’s alcohol-free wines come in convenient ten-ounce bottles with twist-off caps, so while the dry secco pairs well with charcuterie and creamy pasta, it’s just as nice (and convenient) poolside or by the beach.
-I also tried out the rosé, a bubbly rosé replica that’s crisp, fruity, and acidic.
-Note that all of the brand’s alcohol-free wine’s sugar is naturally occurring — it’s what would’ve turned into alcohol had the drink fermented.
+I also tried the rosé, a crisp, fruity, acidic replica of a bubbly rosé.
+Note that all of the brand’s alcohol-free wines’ sugar is naturally occurring — it’s what would’ve turned into alcohol had the drink fermented.
 You can also choose from two award-winning alcohol-removed bevvies: A dry red blend and a sangria.
 And check out their award-winning non-alcoholic beers, too!

 Customer Review | “Great taste – I had mine over ice with a tiny splash of club soda and a squeeze of lime and it was the perfect summer drink.
 Will definitely buy again.” – Stacey A.M.
 (Read more reviews.)